-For the CST Multi Subject, the target for improvement is to increase the pass rate for Manhattan to 85% by revising math course to include CST- math co-curricular tutorial.
-The target pass rate for the CST in Brooklyn is 80% and maintain the passing rate of 100% in Long Island.
+For the CST Multi Subject, the target for improvement is to increase the pass rate for Manhattan to 80% by revising math course to include CST- math co-curricular tutorial.
+Maintain the target pass rate for the CST in Brooklyn 80% or higher and maintain the passing rate of 100% in Long Island.
 This will be achieved by providing increased advisement related to when candidates should take the exam in Brooklyn.
 Additionally, more communication will be sent to candidates regarding the Mometrix test prep materials and test prep sessions that are offered across all sites.
 The target for improvement for Students with Disabilities Exam is to maintain the passing rate of 100% across all sites.
+Additionally, faculty will create course assignments that will prepare candidates for the certification exams, and test taking skills.